 These fundamental parts are further made up of different components.
 We will examine all of these guitar parts in detail in the coming sections.

 The body of the guitar is where you strum or fingerpick the strings.
 The design of the guitar body defines its tonal properties to a large extent.
-The body of an acoustic guitar is hollow and comprises of a soundboard, known as the top and its back and sides.
+The body of an acoustic guitar is hollow and comprises a soundboard, known as the top, and its back and sides.
 It is designed to be played without amplification.
 The electric guitar body, on the other hand, can be solid, semi-hollow, or hollow.

 Parts Of The Body Of The Acoustic Guitar

 The acoustic guitar body is the biggest part of the guitar and is divided into the upper bout (towards the neck side), the waist, and the lower bout (on the bridge side).
 Bouts are measured by their widths, with the lower bout being, the larger of the two.
 The waist allows comfortable placement of the guitar on the knee of the guitarist performing in the seated position and plays a role in defining its tonal properties.

 Acoustic guitars come with nylon or steel strings and in many body shapes, styles, and sizes.
 Generally, a bigger body means a bigger sound.

 Soundboard is the voice and soul of the instrument.
 Its vibration is responsible for the quality of sound and tone of the acoustic guitars.
 The below-listed factors have a profound impact on the quality, volume, sustain, and presence of the guitar sound.

 - The tension of the strings

 It is a popular misconception that a sound hole is there to let the sound out.
 It actually releases the air pressure in the chamber, allowing the top to vibrate much more freely.
 Sound chambers with orifice are called Ported enclosures or Helmholtz resonators.